misiektoja/lol_monitor/README.md

 The script requires Python 3.x.

-It uses [cassiopeia](https://github.com/meraki-analytics/cassiopeia) library, also requests, pytz, python-dateutil and urllib3.
+It uses [cassiopeia](https://github.com/meraki-analytics/cassiopeia) library, also requests, pytz and python-dateutil.

 It has been tested succesfully on Linux (Raspberry Pi Bullseye & Bookworm based on Debian) and Mac OS (Ventura & Sonoma).